 Drag-and-Drop

 Even if someone can use the mouse to perform a drag-and-drop interaction, they may have motor impairments that make it extremely difficult.
-It’s best not to frustrate people and keep courses thoughtful, purposeful, and simple.
+It’s best not to frustrate people and to keep courses thoughtful, purposeful, and simple.

 Avoid Hover States